ClickCease

 Research recent sales of similar homes in your neighborhood that also needed repairs.
 Look for houses with comparable square footage, lot size, and general condition.

-Your real estate agent can give you detailed comparable sales data or you can browse online listing sites to get a ballpark idea.
+Your real estate agent can provide detailed comparable sales data, or you can browse online listing sites to get a ballpark idea.

-Take what your house would be worth in perfect condition and then subtract the estimated cost of major repairs.
-Add a buffer for unexpected issues that buyers might discover during their own inspections.
+Take the estimated value of your house in perfect condition and subtract the estimated cost of major repairs.
+Add a buffer for unexpected issues that buyers might discover during their inspections.

-Don’t forget to factor in holding costs if repairs would take months to complete.
+Don’t forget to factor in holding costs if repairs take months to complete.

-You might also need to deal with property taxes, utilities, and maintenance, so selling as-is for a lower price may get you more money in the end.
+You might also need to deal with property taxes, utilities, and maintenance, so selling as-is for a lower price may ultimately earn you more money.

 Marketing Strategies for Homes Needing Work